Blackface: Guatemala

 Guatemalan 2015 elected president, Jimmy Morales, was a comic actor.
 One of the characters he impersonated in his comic show "Moralejas" was called Black Pitaya which used blackface makeup.
 Jimmy Morales defended his blackface character saying he is adored by the country's black Garifuna and indigenous Mayan communities.

 Iran

-Hajji Firuz is a character in Iranian folklore who appears in the streets by the beginning of the New Year festival of Nowruz.
-Additionally there is Siah-Bazi, a type of Persian theatre in Iran that involves a blackfaced character.
+In Iranian traditional theater, a performance art known as siah-bazi features a character with a blackened face who engages in humorous and satirical acts.
+This character often serves as a comedic foil, challenging authority figures through wit and jest.
+The use of blackface in siah-bazi has been a longstanding element of the performance, though it has faced criticism in contemporary times.
+Additionally, during the Nowruz celebrations in Iran, an Iranian folklore character named Hajji Firuz is traditionally portrayed by a performer in blackface, singing and dancing to bring joy for the new year.